 Pooled safety data evaluation

-The safety of ADYNOVATE was evaluated in patients (children and adults) with severe hemophilia A who received at least 1 dose of ADYNOVATE in 3 completed, multicenter, prospective, open-label clinical studies and 4 ongoing clinical studies.1
+The safety of ADYNOVATE was evaluated in 478 previously treated patients (PTPs) and previously untreated patients (PUPs) with severe hemophilia A, who received at least one dose of ADYNOVATE in 7 completed clinical trials.1

 Additional immunogenicity evaluations

-- 13 patients who tested negative at screening developed transient antibodies against factor VIII (n=6) or PEG-FVIII (n=8) at 1 or 2 consecutive study visits1
+- 24 patients who tested negative at screening developed transient antibodies against factor VIII (n=10) or PEG-FVIII (n=16) and/or PEG (n=3) at 1 or 2 consecutive study visits1

 - Antibodies were transient and not detectable at subsequent visits1